This is the story of a house. A house with history, character and charm. A house of secrets and dreams.

 Originally part of the Serna Land Grant, the land surrounding this gracious home and its enclave, included all of present-day Ranchos de Taos, Llano Quemado, and Talpa.
 The Southern boundary was Picuris Peak, the Eastern boundary the Rancho del Rio Grande Grant, and the northern boundary, Cruz Alta Plaza.
 The Serna Land Grant was a very large parcel, given to Captain Christobal de la Serna in 1710 by the Provincial Governor under the authority of the (Spanish) Crown.

 In 1724, the Serna Grant changed hands when two of Serna’s children signed a deed to Diego Romero, known as El Coyote.
-The following year in 1725, the growing settlement South of Taos, that was originally called Las Trampas de Taos became the permanent Spanish settlement of Ranchos de Taos.
+The following year in 1725, the growing settlement South of Taos, which was originally called Las Trampas de Taos became the permanent Spanish settlement of Ranchos de Taos.

 “I don’t know exactly how old the house is,” Ernest Romero says, “I do know that by all accounts my mother was born in that house and perhaps even I was born there.”

 Ernest Romero is the husband of Norris Romero, the founder of Century 21 Success, one of Taos’ most respected Real Estate Companies.
 This means they’d know how much it is worth taking the time to read this blog to learn more about getting cheap investment properties, or even cheap real estate to turn into a home.
 Ernest’s (a former Town of Taos Manager and 10th Generation Taoseno) family were until quite recently the long-time owners of the Hacienda built on the land owned by El Coyote.
 “All these houses and buildings,” Ernest draws a diagram of the Plaza and the buildings surrounding the (now fenced in) Hacienda, on a yellow legal pad as he speaks to me, “all of these buildings were once part of the original compound